 Rachel Weinstein is the Chief Collaboration Officer for the Boston Compact.
 Rachel has supported numerous multi-stakeholder efforts focused on improving outcomes for historically underserved populations.
 In addition to the Compact, her clients have included four public health departments collaborating to share services, numerous philanthropic initiatives, and a cross-sector network focused on strengthening STEM education.
 Previously, Rachel served as District Director for the state Senate President in Oakland, California.
 Rachel graduated from Brown University, where she majored in American Civilization with a focus on Urban Education.

 Elise Swinford is the Collaboration Coordinator for the Boston Compact.
-Previously, Elise worked as the Communications Director for an education consultancy specializing in gender and sexuality diversity training.
-She helped develop numerous initiatives in collaboration with college administrators to improve underserved student populations' access to academic resources while on staff at the UMass Graduate School.
-Elise graduated from DePauw University with a double major in English and Women's Studies, and completed a PhD in English and Gender Studies at the University of Massachusetts Amherst in 2017.
-A classroom teacher for ten years, Elise is excited to pivot to the education non-profit field.
+Previously, Elise worked as the Communications Director for an education consultancy specializing in gender and sexuality diversity.
+Prior to working in the education non-profit field, Elise taught college classes in writing, literature, and gender studies for 10 years.
+While on staff at UMass Amherst, Elise helped develop several initatives aimed at improving writing skills across the curriculum.
+Elise graduated from DePauw University with a double major in English and Women's Studies and completed a PhD in English and Gender Studies at the University of Massachusetts Amherst in 2017.